-- a.
-Probability shall be categorized either as greater or as lesser - Greater Probability: Results when the likelihood that an injury or illness will occur is judged to be relatively high.
+a.
+Probability shall be categorized either as greater or as lesser b.
+How to Determine Probability

+• Greater Probability: Results when the likelihood that an injury or illness will occur is judged to be relatively high.

 • Lesser Probability: Results when the likelihood that an injury or illness will occur is judged to be relatively low.